alirezamaleky/nginx-config/README.md

 # Nginx config

-A Nginx configuration for Laravel
+A Nginx configuration for PHP projects.

 ## Usage